 - Find the nearest health store or market.

 That morning, I realized we ran out of probiotics.
-There was no time to order my usual brand that is exclusively online, so I went with a brand that I’d heard many of my friends who are treating their kids biomedically take: Culturelle.
-I’d seen it in the health store, so I logged into my search service and had them perform a search on who carried this item.
+There was no time to order my usual brand that is exclusively online, so I went with a brand that I’d heard many of my friends who are treating their kids biomedically take: Probiotics I’d seen it in the health store, so I logged into my search service and had them perform a search on who carried this item.
 Viola!
-Whole Foods, where we needed to go anywayto stock up on gluten-free and dairy-free foods, carried this item for kids.
-Not only that, but unlike probiotics they’ve tried in the past, they LOVED the chewables so I felt secure helping them boost their digestive health and support natural defenses with Culturelle.
-No fuss, no muss getting it down, even on vacation.
+Whole Foods, where we needed to go anyway to stock up on gluten-free and dairy-free foods, carried this item for kids.

 - Call ahead when bringing and shipping medical supplies.